johngodley/redirection/readme.txt

 == Changelog ==

 = 2.3.12 =
-* Persian translation by Danial Hatami
+* Persian translation added from Danial Hatami
-* Fix saving a redirection by login status, referrer, and user agent
+* Fix saving a redirection with login status, referrer, and user agent
 * Fix problem where deleting your last group would cause Redirection to only show an error
 * Add limits to referrer and destination in the logs
 * Redirect title now shows in the main list again.
 The field is hidden when editing until toggled
+* Remove old WP code

 = 2.3.11 =
 * Fix log cleanup options